Frequently Asked Questions

 Italian visas are not required for study abroad under 90 days if you are a US national.
 European (EU) and UK citizens also do not require a visa to attend Rome Art Program.
 All other non-US nationals should confirm their own country’s rules and regulation for study abroad in Italy under 90 days.

-You are responsible for your own travel expenses to and from Rome at the beginning and end of program.
+You are responsible for your own travel expenses to and from Rome at the beginning and end of the Program.
 We do not cover your airfare or transfers to and from the airport.

-Your travel on official Program field trips outside of Rome is included in your Program Fees.
+Your travel on official Program classes and field trips is included in your Program Fees.

 If you will be participating in our Summer Program, we suggest a convenient time to purchase your plane ticket is approximately 1 month or more before departure.
 Many airlines have accommodations for unexpected travel changes, so we recommend that you review the policies of the airlines that you’re considering to make sure that the one you choose to book with has a policy that works for you.